conan-io/conan-io.github.io/_posts/2019-08-30-package-id-modes.markdown

  * **Package ID**.
 It is the unique identifier of the package binaries, we will elaborate on it in the next sections in this blog post.

  * **Package revision**.
-Introduced in Conan v1.10, it is the hash of the contents of the package.
+Introduced in Conan v1.10, the [package revision](https://docs.conan.io/en/latest/versioning/revisions.html) is the hash of the contents of the package.
    As it was said before, the same sources will typically generate different binaries even using the same environment.